lensemerc/writing/MLP/QOTD/addendum/notes/Season 3/looking-glass add. notes time travel.md

 Starlight experienced strangest feeling of deja vu.
 It was worth it, though.

-"I've added 'bearded'," Mellow admitted quietly, her cheeks were of a shade of pink.
+"I drew it.
+Also I've added 'bearded'," Mellow admitted quietly, her cheeks were of a shade of pink.

 "'Bearded butt-face'!
 Ah, this is amazing!
 We needed to go with 'goat-face'..."

 "Well it is too late now..."

 "What do you mean, too late?
-We are literally in time distortion."
+We are literally in a time distortion."

 "Oh, now you're just being difficult..."